 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Airline Pilots, Copilots and Flight Engineers job description, Airline Pilots, Copilots and Flight Engineers salary, Airline Pilots, Copilots and Flight Engineers information, what is the job of an Airline Pilot, Copilot and Flight Engineer like, pros and cons about Airline Pilots, Copilots and Flight Engineers, colleges and universities for Airline Pilots, Copilots and Flight Engineers, is Airline Pilots, Copilots, and Flight Engineers the right career for me, Quite Hard careers to get into, careers in Transportation
+Airline Pilots and Flight Engineers job description, Airline Pilots and Flight Engineers salary, Airline Pilots and Flight Engineers information, what is the job of an Airline Pilot, Copilot and Flight Engineer like, pros and cons about Airline Pilots, Copilots and Flight Engineers, colleges and universities for Airline Pilots, Copilots and Flight Engineers, is Airline Pilots, Copilots and Flight Engineers the right career for me, careers in Transportation